dofalgo/home-assistant-addons/gandiDns/README.md

-# Home Assistant Add-on: GandiDns
+# Home Assistant Add-on: GandiDnsNg

 This add-on helps you to keep your public IP and your domain name dns zone synchronized.
 In order to use this add-on, you need a domain name registered at Gandi.net and your API key from Gandi.